Child Support and Special and Extraordinary Expenses

 Determining the Payor’s Income

-Income, for the purpose of child support, is based on line 150 of an individual’s income tax return and notice of assessment.
-If the payor’s income varies significantly each year, either increasing or decreasing, the court may determine the payor’s income by averaging the past three year’s income.
+Income for the purpose of child support is based on line 150 of an individual’s income tax return and notice of assessment.
+If the payor’s income varies significantly each year, the court may determine the payor’s income by averaging the past three year’s income.

 There are also instructions set out to calculate the income of self-employed individuals and guidelines for imputing income under certain circumstances.